 Error Messages

+A formal set of error codes is defined for the NSI CS protocol.
+The error codes SHOULD be used to ensure common error messages between NSI implementations.
+Error codes are defined in the NSI document Error codes for NSI Connection Service [15].

-The following set of error codes SHOULD be used.
-Any of these service exceptions can be sent in either the SOAP fault reply to the original request, a failed reply message, or an error reply message.
+Service exceptions can be sent in either the SOAP fault reply to the original request, a failed reply message, or an error reply message.